Black Friday Comes Early: Instant Pot Just Dropped to $59 on Amazon

-Black Friday deals are just around the corner, but you don't have to wait until then for some good sales.
+Amazon Black Friday deals are just around the corner, but you don't have to wait until then for some good deals.
 Among all of the company's pressure cookers we've tested, the Instant Pot Duo is the best Instant Pot for its price, cooking performance, and ease of use.

 Instant Pot Duo (6-quart, red): was $99 now $59 @Amazon